Tihi321/cli-tools/README.md

-# cli-tools
+# CLI Tools

-This repository contains a script `virenv.bat` that can be added to your environment paths for Windows, allowing you to manage Python virtual environments directly from the command line.
+This repository contains a scripts that can be added to your environment paths for Windows.

 ## Setup

 1. Clone this repository to your local machine.
 2. Add the `scripts` directory to your system's PATH environment variable.
+3. Run the script `add_to_path.bat` in terminal.
+4. Open a new terminal window or restart your current one.
+5. To remove scripts, run the script `remove_from_path.bat` or manually remove the `scripts` directory from your system' PATH environment variable.

+## Scripts

+- `add_to_path.bat` - Add the `scripts` directory to your system' PATH environment variable.
+- `remove_from_path.bat` - Remove the `scripts` directory from your system' PATH environment variable.

+## Manualy adding paths:

+- On Windows, open the "System Properties" window and click on the "Advanced system settings..." button.
+- Click on the "Environment Variables..." button.
+- Click on the "Path" variable and click on the "Edit..." button.
+- Click on "New" and add the path of the `scripts` directory.
+- Click OK until you return back to the main window.

+# Tools

-# VIRENV
+## VIRENV

-## Commands
+#### Commands

 - `create name` - Create a virtual environment with the specified name
 - `activate [name]` - Activate a virtual environment, optionally by name